 Grounding Keeps Us Happy

 Grounding possesses amazing health benefits, and it’s free of cost!
 Connecting with the earth decreases feelings of depression and anxiety, decreased pain, improved immune health, cardiovascular health, and sleep.
-Earthing shifts the body from a sympathetic (fight or flight) to a parasympathetic (relaxed) state.
+Another amazing benefit of grounding?
+Grounding shifts the body from a sympathetic (fight or flight) to a parasympathetic (relaxed) state.
 The only requirement?
 Go outside and walk barefoot.

 Grounding Regulates Our Sleep Cycle